Was willst du noch?!

 Was willst du noch?! is the fourth studio album by German singer Alexander Klaws.
 It was released by Edel Music on Cruiser Entertainment on 4 April 2008 in German-speaking Europe.

+Critical reception

+Artur Schulz from laut.de wrote a sharply negative review of Was willst du noch?!, criticizing it as formulaic and shallow.
+He described the music as "pseudo-rock candy in a thin schlager sauce" and the vocals as "expressionless and limited."
+Overall, Schulz concluded the album lacked quality, implying listeners would prefer "decent music."